zizisoft/gitlock/architecture.md

 There can be multiple `c-path` fields. `c-path` must appear at the top.
 On restoring the full format, it will first apply `c-path`, then apply the other diffs.

 If it has multiple parents, the diff is based on the first parent.
+So it's better to set the first parent to be that giving the smallest diff.

 FAQ
 ====